-The layout of the major equipment and structures is shown drawings ME2-01 and ME2-02.
+The layout of the major equipment and structures is shown drawings ME3A-01 and ME3A-02.
+Drawings ME3A-03 and ME3A-04 illustrate the proposed general arrangement of the SCR and CO system retrofit into existing Unit 10/100.
 The drawings illustrate the overall arrangement of the plant buildings and indicate the setting and orientation of major equipment.
-The conceptual design layout was the basis of PB Power's cost estimates.
+These design materials were the basis of PB Power's cost estimates.